-Elevating enterprise search with Enonic XP
+Elevating enterprise search with Enonic

 Enonic XP uses the fast and powerful Elasticsearch as its search function.
 See how Norway Post utilised the search functionality on their new website.